 This post contains affiliate links.

-This year, I’m trying some news things to stay focused and productive and make progress on the week’s goals – and so far, I’ve been successful.
-Here are 5 tips for better work at home productivity that I’m doing to ensure that I stay on task with my heavy workload in 2015:
+This year, I’m trying some new things to stay focused and productive and make progress on the week’s goals – and so far, I’ve been successful.
+Here are 5 things that I’m doing to ensure that I stay on task with my heavy workload this year:

 1. Make a space that inspires.